 If you are interested in acting in a pantomime or helping back-stage please come and join us … No previous experience is necessary!

-The group meets on Tuesday and/or Thursday evenings from September to rehearse for our annual pantomime in January.
+The group usually meets on Tuesday and/or Thursday evenings from September to rehearse for our annual pantomime in January.